BYTESHAUS/read-write/README+/software/design/parts/README+/ext_parts.md

 Some non-commercial projects launched by individuals or groups have grown to industry standards and been adopted in mainstream languages.
 Recall [Newton.json](https://www.newtonsoft.com/json)<sup>🔗</sup> that has filled the JSON blank in C# for years.

-Most license allow commercial use but when applying such 3d-party assets consider if there's a community (maybe, only you) able to maintain the stuff within the lifecycles of dependent projects.
+Most licenses allow commercial use, but when applying such 3d-party assets, consider if there's a community (maybe, only you) able to maintain the stuff within the lifecycles of dependent projects.
-Thus the readable source code with transparent design concepts is above all: releases, active contributors, extra features, popularity.
+Thus, the readable source code with transparent design concepts is above all: releases, active contributors, extra features, and popularity.

-Also, freeware means pretty often open-source, and here, not all are ready to give out the best ideas and realizations.
+Also, freeware often means open-source, and here, not all are ready to give out the best ideas and realizations.

 ### commercial and proprietary